This is a guidebook to help children who:

 Each guidebook focuses on a key feeling and is written in very user-friendly language.
 The exercises, tasks and ideas for things to say and do are specifically designed to help children think about, express and process the feeling to the point of resolution.

-Helping Children who Yearn for Someone They Love is a guidebook to help children who:
+Helping Children who are Anxious or Obsessional is a guidebook to help children who:

 "Sunderland's whole series is excellent.
 I find I recommend each one...
 Good writing, wonderful artwork, a real impetus to use the material." — Adoption Today